 Dorota Glosowitz - Managing Director

-Dorota is dedicated to ensuring that startups and volunteers have an exceptional experience at VVM.
+Dorota helps diverse and underestimated startups take the next steps in their entrepreneurial journey by connecting them with the right resources and mentors at the right time.
+She’s dedicated to ensuring that startups and volunteers have an exceptional experience at VVM.
 She leads all aspects of VVM’s Startup Accelerator from design, through implementation and rigorous evaluation.
 With extensive prior experience in data management, Dorota is responsible for organization-wide integrity of data.
 Prior to VVM, Dorota worked in the for-profit sector and as a marketing professional.